Rachith-H/VSDsquadron_FPGA_mini/TASK - 4/README.md

 <details>
   <summary> STEP - 4 : Hardware Implementation on VSDSQUADRON FPGA MINI </summary>

+### Overview
+The final stage of the project involved deploying the integrated RISC-V processor and timer IP on FPGA to validate system functionality in real hardware.
+This step focuses on verifying the interaction between software and hardware beyond simulation, ensuring correct execution, peripheral control, and observable outputs.

+---

+### 1.Implementation Details

-- For FPGA validation, a dedicated [assembly program](Software/times_test.s) was developed and converted into a [firmware.hex](RTL/firmware.hex) file for loading into the instruction memory.
+- For FPGA validation, a dedicated [assembly program](Software/timer_test.s) was developed and converted into a [firmware.hex](RTL/firmware.hex) file for loading into the instruction memory.
 Assembly was preferred over C to achieve precise control over instruction execution and to ensure predictable interaction with the timer IP.

 ```
 .section .text